ajalzahrani/vscode-keyboard-shortcuts/README.md

-# Custom Key Bindings for Visual Studio Code
+# Custom Key Bindings for Visual Studio Code (Mac)

-This repository contains custom key bindings for Visual Studio Code that override the default key bindings.
-These key bindings are designed to enhance your productivity and streamline your workflow when using Visual Studio Code.
+This repository contains a set of custom key bindings for Visual Studio Code, specifically tailored for Mac users.
+These key bindings are designed to override and enhance the default shortcuts, making your coding experience on macOS even more productive and efficient.
+However, most of these bindings are likely to work on Windows and Linux as well.

 ## Installation